ollyfryguy/Hex-Isles-obsidian-md/Hex Isles/The Ancients/The Seasons/Summer (Faction).md

 ---
 Group/Faction/Controlling Entity of [[The Seasons]].
 Resides in [[The Ancients|The Ancient's]] territory.

-Language Rule: Rhyme in conversation.
-This, like most Houses, applies only when prompted.
-In "casual" conversation, it does not apply, though its common.
+Language Rule: Rhyme in conversation. ~~This, like most Houses, applies only when prompted.
+In "casual" conversation, it does not apply, though its common.~~ This only applies when speaking directly to them.
+Speaking to other party members in audible range does not trigger.
+It also only applies to the initial reply, not any talking afterwards.

 Example text:
 SILVER